Get News & Updates Directly To Your Inbox

 Baby’s Health

-Your doctor will track your baby at all stages during your pregnancy, says the American Academy of Pediatrics.
+Your doctor will track your baby at all stages during your pregnancy.
 This may include:

-Your doctor plays an important role in your postpartum recovery.
 The postpartum period is the first six weeks after your baby is born.
-A health check during this time is your chance to make sure you’re healing well and ask your doctor questions about your health.
+It’s important to make an appointment with your doctor for a health check during this time.
+It’s your chance to make sure you’re healing well and to talk your doctor about your physical and mental health.
+It’s a good idea to bring a list of any questions you have.

 New moms worry about many things.
 Being responsible for a baby can be stressful and overwhelming.

 “Disrupted sleep and being overtired can amplify these feelings.
-The best thing you can do is accept help from your partner, family and friends — even if they’re not doing things exactly the same way you do — and then rest and recharge while someone else is caring for your baby,” says Shari Lawson, M.D., medical director of general obstetrics and gynecology at Johns Hopkins Medicine.
+The best thing you can do is accept help from your partner, family and friends … and then rest and recharge while someone else is caring for your baby,” says Betty Chou, MD, assistant professor of obstetrics and gynecology at Johns Hopkins Medicine.

-Lawson suggests additional tips for feeling better mentally and physically:
+Cho suggests these tips for feeling better mentally and physically:

 You may have heard of the “baby blues.”
 If you’re feeling very sad and anxious, and it doesn’t go away, you might have post-partum depression.
 If you think you may have post-partum depression, it’s important to get help.
 Talk to your doctor about how you’re feeling and what kind of help you may need.

 From babyhood to preschool and beyond, keeping your child healthy means following a vaccine schedule.
-Vaccines protect against serious diseases, like polio, whooping cough and mumps.
+Vaccines protect against serious diseases, like polio, measles, whooping cough, flu and mumps.
 Those diseases can result in a hospital stay, or even death.

 It’s important to make sure your child is fully vaccinated against these vaccine-preventable diseases.
 That means finishing the whole series of recommended shots at the right time.
 Studies have shown they are safe.
 But veering from the shot schedule is not.

-For quick reference on the immunization schedule for children and more, download our Children’s Wellness Guidelines.
+For quick reference on the vaccine schedule for children and more, download our Children’s Wellness Guidelines.

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation,